Skip to main content

 God save the King!

 The year is 1605, and Guy Fawkes (Guido Fawkes) was caught with a large amount of gunpowder below the House of Parliament.
-The plan was to blow up the Parliament with the King inside during the opening of Parliament on Tuesday, 5 November 1605, and restore a new King.
+The plan was to blow up the Parliament with the Protestant King inside during the opening of Parliament on Tuesday, 5 November 1605, and restore a new Catholic leader.
 The background of this was religion; after the Reformation, King Henry VIII took complete control of the church from Rome between 1532 and 1540.
 He destroyed all the shrines to saints, labelling them as idolatry, and he closed all the monasteries and transferred all their property to the crown.
+That's why, till today, the Crown is one of the wealthiest landowners in the UK.
 He got rid of all the Abbots' and Priors' seats in the House of Lords.
 His daughter, Queen Elizabeth I, was threatened by the Catholics who aimed to return to power.

 Additionally, the English aided the Dutch Protestant rebels in their fight against Catholic Spain.
-Also, English privateers (pirates) like Sir Francis Drake and Sir John Hawkins were taking gold and silver from Spanish ships from South America.
+Also, English privateers (pirates) like Sir Francis Drake and Sir John Hawkins were taking gold and silver from Catholic Spanish ships from South America.
 Her cousin was a Catholic and, according to King Henry's last will and testament, had been excluded from the throne.
 The execution of the Catholic Mary, Queen of Scots, further provoked Philip.
-He launched the Spanish Armada to invade England and depose Elizabeth, but the invasion failed due to strong English defences, poor planning, and adverse weather conditions.
+He launched the Spanish Armada to invade England and depose Protestant Queen Elizabeth I, but the invasion failed due to strong English defences, poor planning, and adverse weather conditions.
 The issue is so tremendous that only Protestants can inherit the British crown, and with the Act of 1701, it barred not only Catholics but also anyone married to a Catholic.
 Although the Succession Act of 2013 allows any royal who marries a Catholic to retain their place in the line of succession.
-However, a Catholic cannot be a monarch themselves.
+However, still, anyone professing to be a Catholic cannot be a monarch themselves.

 Since Queen Elizabeth I died without any children, the throne passed to King James VI of Scotland, who also became King James I of England.
 His mother was Queen Mary of Scotland.
 Although his mother was a Catholic, James was raised as a Protestant.
 He was separated from his mother as a baby and raised by the court, which instilled in him a lifelong passion for literature and learning.
 He also accepted the limitations of the monarchy.
 It's after him that the King James Version (KJV) of the Bible is named.
 Additionally, one of England's greatest novelists, William Shakespeare, was able to flourish, and other literary giants, such as John Donne, Ben Jonson, and Francis Bacon, contributed to a growing literary culture